mkclev3/machines-that-think/README.md

 # Final Project: AI versus Art
 In this project, I'll be exploring how thinking machines attempt to create art.
-Me personally, I consider art to be the byproducts of humans attempting to express how they understand the world around them.
+Me personally, I consider art to be the byproducts of humans attempting to express how they understand the world, or capture the human experience and connect to the experiences of others.
 I'm not quite sure how to put this eloquently and in a way that doesn't sound like platitudes, but I think for something to be Art, it has to be an expression of your own perspective, emotions, and experiences.
 By this criteria, whatever AI creates will not and cannot be Art, as it is cannot culminate from emotions and experiences, since, obviously, AI doesn't have any.
 It will be a knock-off of someone else's product, but it won't be able to capture the emotion or uniqueness of the creators touch.
 I'm trying to think of a good similie, and the best I come up with is it's like trying to create a rainbow without the "light" of human ingenuity.
 You can replicate the other conditions perfectly; rain, the air, but still you'll be left with something colorless.
 I don't think that similie really landed, but!
 What I'm trying to say is that no matter what prompts I use, the art created will feel soulless.

 During this project, I think I might be surprised by how much AI art has grown since I've last messed around with it, or surprised with how close AI can get to creating the Art I'm trying to get it to.
 However, I'm confident my opinions on weather AI art is art at all will be unchanged.